BMW 7 Series (2015-2022) review

 With such a large body and uncharacteristically light steering it's not as rewarding to drive as smaller BMWs, but few models in this segment prioritise sharp handling.
 Luxury, refinement and technology are areas where these cars are designed to deliver and in that respect, the BMW 7 Series excels.

-A major update to the BMW 7 Series in 2019 has given it a look that will take some getting used to, but there's no arguing that this luxury limo is still one of the most hi-tech cars for sale in the UK today.
+A major update to the BMW 7 Series in 2019 gave it a look that perhaps takes a little getting used to, but there's no arguing that this luxury limo is still one of the most hi-tech cars for sale in the UK today.
 The range has been revised along with the visual update, but the BMW 7 Series still majors on technology, refinement and delivering some of the best handling in the luxury car class.

 Car group tests